Healthcare & Health Insurance in Philippines

 Will I need to travel to see a specialist?

-"I have not yet had to travel away from Angeles City to obtain any required medical service," said a member in Angeles City.
+"I have not yet had to travel away from Angeles City to obtain any required medical service," explained one expat living in Angeles City, Philippines.

 Are common prescription medications available in Philippines?

 "Prescriptions are easy to fill.
 I can obtain the needed medications from my physician and from local drug stores.
-The cost is much less than what I would pay in the U.S," commented a person living in Angeles City, Philippines.
+The cost is much less than what I would pay in the U.S," explained one person living in Angeles City, Philippines.

 Get Quote